Can Vitamin D impact testosterone?

 • Myth: “High-dose vitamin D is a safe shortcut for low T.”

 • Fact: Very high vitamin D doses can cause toxicity and do not guarantee better testosterone.
-More is not always better, and dosing should be guided by blood tests.[1]
+According to the National Academies, most adults should avoid routinely exceeding 4,000 IU/day total intake unless a clinician is monitoring levels and safety labs.[7]

 • Myth: “If vitamin D does not fix my symptoms, testosterone therapy will automatically make me feel 25 again.”